 You might lose some followers and content in the process, but your Google+ will now be set up correctly which should drastically improve your rankings and placement for local searches.

-Google+ is a powerful tool in increasing the amount of visitors and potential leads generated by your business.
+Google+ is a powerful tool for increasing the number of visitors and potential leads generated by your business.
 While it’s possible to manage it yourself, more often than not it causes confusion for small business owners and ends up neglected.

 Don’t let incorrectly set up Google+ pages hurt your local search presence and rankings.
 Give us a call instead and discuss with us how we can tune up your social media presence the right way, turning both your social media and website into a lead generation machine.